Combinatorial construction of Gelfand-Tsetlin modules for $\mathfrak{gl}_n$: Gelfand-Graev continuation

-Lemire and Patera \cite{LP} gave counterexamples and showed that for certain sets of indices the Gelfand-Tsetlin formulas do not define a representation of the algebra $\gl_n$.
-In fact, they claimed (though without proof) that a necessary condition to have a representation of $\gl_n$ on $H\{i_k,i_k'\}$ is that for each $k=2, 3,\ldots, n-1$ one has
+Lemire and Patera \cite{LP} gave counterexamples and showed that for certain sets of indexes the Gelfand-Tsetlin formulas do not define $\gl_n$-module.
+In fact, they claimed (though without proof) that a necessary condition to have a $\gl_n$-module on $H\{i_k,i_k'\}$ is that for each $k=2, 3,\ldots, n-1$ one has

-The GG-condition together with this restriction we will call the {\bf LP-condition}.
+We will call the {\bf LP-condition}, the GG-condition together with this restriction.
 In \cite{LP} it was given an example of a tableau for $\gl_3$ which does not satisfy the LP-condition and does not generate a module.
 This is not sufficient to conclude that $H\{i_k,i_k'\}$ is not a module if it contains a basis tableau which does not satisfies the LP-condition, since $H\{i_k,i_k'\}$ not only depends on the choice of pairs $i_k$, $i_k'$ but also on the top row of the tableau.
 Lemire and Patera showed that the LP-condition is sufficient to have a module structure on $H\{i_k,i_k'\}$ for $\gl_3$ and in some cases for $\gl_4$.

 The following is clear

 \begin{lemma} Fix $i_k,i_k'$.
 If $r_{ij}$ $i\geq k$, $1\leq j\leq i$ satisfy the GG-condition then there exists a tableau in $H\{i_k,i_k'\}$ that satisfies the GG-condition and $l_{ij}=r_{ij}$ $i\geq k$ $1\leq j\leq i$. \end{lemma}